 It’s interesting to note that none of these couples stayed together for long after the abortion.
-The relationship simply couldn’t weather the death of their babies.
+The relationship simply couldn’t weather the death of their children.

 We know that abortion affects relationships.
-And we know that, when a husband or boyfriend coerces a woman into having an abortion, something is fundamentally wrong with that relationship.
+And we know that, when your partner is attempting to coerce you into having an abortion, something is fundamentally wrong with that relationship.
 Statistics show that many relationships do not last after a man has coerced his wife or girlfriend into having an abortion.
 Yet, one of the reasons that women agree to have an abortion is to “save” the relationship.
 They somehow think that things will go back to normal if they “get rid” of the “problem.”

 However, for many couples, abortion only introduces a new set of problems.